villano-lab/nrCascadeSim/docs/source/02_Executables.rst

 * ``-h, --help`` display the help menu.
 This overrides other options.
 Help will be displayed and program will exit.
 * ``-s, --silent`` silent.
 Nothing will be printed to stdout.
 * ``-v, --verbose`` verbosity level.
 Default to 1 where only the random seed is printed.
 Max level is currently 2 where a lot of level/simulation information is printed.
+Currently must use `--verbose=<level>` or `-v<level>` - no spaces.
 * ``-V, --version`` version.
 Print the version tag of the code and exit.
 * ``-l, --log`` log file.
 Specify a file to print the output to.